 Yes |

-Passthrough route with certs mounted inside the pod |
+Passthrough route with certificates mounted in the Project Quay pod |

 Project Quay handles TLS |